Arenado homers as Rockies outlast Giants, 12-11

+DENVER — Nolan Arenado fought the snow to hit a home run, thought he had another one, but he was happy to walk away with a win on a raw day at Coors Field.

-DENVER — Nolan Arenado homered among his three hits and Chris Iannetta hit a go-ahead two-run double in the sixth inning to lead the Colorado Rockies over the San Francisco Giants 12-11 on Thursday.
+Arenado went deep among his three hits and Chris Iannetta hit a go-ahead two-run double in the sixth inning to lead the Colorado Rockies over the San Francisco Giants 12-11 on Thursday.

+Arenado reached base five times, starting with his 10th home run.
+He was denied his 11th in the second inning when his blast down the line in left was ruled foul by third base umpire Ted Barrett.
+The call was upheld on a crew chief review.

+“Today was a great day but you want as many home runs as you can get,” said Arenado, who has hit all of his home runs since April 14.

 Colorado won despite two home runs and a career-best six RBIs by Giants first baseman Tyler Austin.
 He hit a two-run homer in the third inning and a three-run shot in the sixth off Bryan Shaw (2-0) to tie the game at eight.